TryHackMeNow/CyberLab/README.md

 | owasp.ova                                                                | 2426 MB    |
 | kali.ova                                                                 | 6831 MB    |

 Each file contains the virtual machine (VM) of the named CyberLab host.

+**Note:**
+CyberLab is intentionally designed for an uncomplicated and fast setup.
+This has the tradeoff of somewhat larger file size.
+You may off course choose to download only the hosts that are of interest to you.

 After importing, each host can be booted or shutdown separately from within *VirtualBox*.
 When a host is booted up, a window will open showing the host's terminal or GUI.
 You may now start to (counter-) hack your way through the network by interacting with the different hosts.

-**Notes**:
-- CyberLab is intentionally designed for an uncomplicated and fast setup.
-This has the tradeoff of somewhat larger file size.
-You may off course choose to download only the hosts that are of interest to you.
-- The lab was successfully tested with *VirtualBox* 2.7.8.
-- Hacking/pentesting challenges might be included in future released of CyberLab.
+**Note:**
-- Virtual machine files might be temporarily unavailable due to servicing.
+Virtual machine files might be temporarily unavailable due to servicing.

 # Hosts
 | Host Name    | IP (Static)       | Subnet   | Description                   | OS                | Role     |